 If not already tried, place two sticks in mem slots A2 and B2 and retry.

 #1 - Please, when seeking help, enter the make and model of ALL parts that your system is comprised of in your Signature, or at least the model #'s in your System Specs, then "Save' it.

 ____If you are overclocking, underclocking, or undervolting any parts, informing us of this and their values would prove beneficial in helping you.

 #3 - Please use the PSU Calculator found HERE to determine if it might be the PSU causing issues.
 I do(Lifetime PRO ver.) and will mention so if it is marginal for your build.

-____Consider your PSU to be the foundation upon which all else is built upon.
+____Consider your PSU to be the foundation from which all else is built upon.
 Anything built upon a weak foundation is poorly built.

 ASRock Z77 Extreme6, i7-3770K, 16GB F3-14900CL9D-8GBSR, Seasonic SS-660XP2 Platinum, On-die HD 4000, Corsair H80i, Antec Spot Cool, Fractal Design R4 Black Pearl w/Window